malteos/awesome-document-similarity/README.md

 | Sentence-BERT | `(u;v;\|u-v\|)` | The most important component is the element-wise difference `\|u−v\|` ...
 The element-wise difference measures the distance between the dimensions of the two sentence embeddings, ensuring that similar pairs are closer and dissimilar pairs are. |
 | Universal Sentence Encoder | | |

+#### MLP on top of Siamese sub networks

+>  A matching network with multi-layer perceptron (MLP) is a standard way to mix multi-dimensions of information [(Learning to Rank Short Text Pairs with Convolutional Deep Neural Networks)](https://doi.org/10.1145/2766462.2767738)

 #### Applications